How to Invest Internationally Guide

 Since the U.S. is only one third of the world markets, and in order to participate in world economic growth, it’s important to invest internationally.
 Another reason to invest internationally is that international markets don’t move in lock step with U.S. markets and that increases the diversification benefit of investing internationally.

-Today, in Part 2-International Stock Investing Guidelines; How Much of My portfolio Should I Invest Internationally?, you’ll get direction in determining how much of your portfolio to allocate to international investments.
+Today, in Part 2-How to Invest Internationally Guide, you’ll find out how to invest internationally and get direction in determining how much of your portfolio to allocate to international investments.
 The last section will show you how to invest in the entire world with one fund.

-What Percent of My Overall Should be in International Investments?
+What Percent of My Portfolio Should be in International Investments?

 If you could predict the future, there would be an easy answer to this question.
 But, since no one knows the future, let’s look at some factors to help figure out the best international allocation for you.

-A quick Google search found that the “expert” advice is all over the place regarding what percent of your assets to invest internationally.
+A quick Google search found that “expert” advice is all over the place regarding how to invest internationally and what percent of your assets should be outside your home country.
 Remember, there’s no ‘right answer” to the international investing asset allocation question.

 Take a look at what some personal finance experts suggest in a Wall Street Journal article entitled; “How Much Should You Invest Abroad?”